sca-research/uELMO/README.md

-# $\mu$ ELMO: micro-arhictecture enhanced Emulator for power Leakages for 3-stage pipelined ARM Cortex-M cores
+# &#956 ELMO: micro-arhictecture enhanced Emulator for power Leakages for 3-stage pipelined ARM Cortex-M cores
 ## Intro
 ### What is ELMO?
 ELMO is an elmentary statistical leakage simulator for the ARM M0 family, originally designed by David McCann, Elisabeth Oswald and Carolyn Whitnall, published at [USENIX 2017](https://www.usenix.org/conference/usenixsecurity17/technical-sessions/presentation/mccann).